NSE-labs/ESP8266-wifi-devices/README.md

 ## PC software directory
 Contains a support program that runs on a PC to get stock market quotes and send them as MQTT messages.

+## Tools directory
+Contains a Microsoft Excel spreadsheet to help develop special characters for a bitmap display.